mjung4/UCIHAR_Project/README.md

 Merge the training and the test sets to create one data set.

-number of columns in the train dataset:
+number of rows in the merged dataset:

 ```
 ## [1] 10299
 ```

+add descriptive activity names to name the activities in the data set

-first five columns of the train dataset:
+first five columns of the merged dataset:

 ```
 ##   activity_nr activity   set subject_nr tBodyAcc-mean()-X